strongbrewio/strongbrewio.github.io/_posts/2018-04-13-do-we-really-need-redux.md

 ## About this article

-If you are writing Angular, Vue or React applications.
-Chances are big that you have used or encountered the Redux pattern.
+If you are writing Angular, Vue or React applications, chances are big that you have used or encountered the Redux pattern.
 Redux helps us to structure statemanagement in an immutable matter which is great, but in order to use it correctly, we have to write a bunch of boilerplate code.
 In this article I would like to tackle the question on when to use Redux and why.
 The referred plugins/code samples are written in an Angular context.
 But the principles explained in this articles work for other frameworks as well.
 This also means that we are using the [@ngrx/store](https://github.com/ngrx/platform/blob/master/docs/store/README.md) package instead of the [Redux](https://redux.js.org/) package